-Metric/Indicator Baseline/Actual Outcome Expected Outcome Hispanic, SED and White-Blue (increased from prior year and met goal) Schoolwide Mathematics- Green Subgroups Math- EL- Yellow; SED and Hispanic- Green; White- Blue scores from the state), McKinley will maintain the color of Blue for the schoolwide ELA ranking.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Schoolwide Mathematics- Green Subgroups Math- EL- Yellow; SED and Hispanic- Green; White- Blue of Blue for the schoolwide ELA ranking.
 By October 2022 (Date of release of 2021-22 Dashboard scores from the state), McKinley will have the color of Blue for the schoolwide Math ranking, increasing from Green.
 By October 2022 (Date of release of 2021-22 Dashboard scores from the state), McKinley will have the color of Blue for the ELA rankings for subgroups.
 By October 2022 (Date of release of 2021-22 Dashboard scores from the state), McKinley will have the color of Green for the Math rankings for subgroups.
-Olweus Survey Data Baseline- 2018-19 Data due to closure: Percentage of girls and boys bullied 2-3 time a month or more 18% (lower than national average) The highest type of bullying reported by boys is verbal at 27%) and exclusion with girls 14%) with the highest location for both boys and girls on the playground/athletic field (73% as the area.
+Olweus Survey Data Baseline- 2021-22 Data- Coming Soon 2018-19 Data due to closure: Percentage of girls and boys bullied 2-3 time a month or more 18% (lower than national average) The highest type of bullying reported by boys is verbal at 27%) and exclusion with girls 14%) with the highest location for both boys and girls on the playground/athletic field (73% as the area.
 Currently 34% of students tell an adult at school about the bullying.
-SMART Goals- By June 2022, on the Olweus 3rd-5th survey, the percentage of boys and girls who report being bullied 2-3 times a month will decrease by 4% (currently 18% which is lower than the national average).
-By June 2022, on the Olweus 3rd-5th survey, the percentage of students reporting verbal bullying of boys will be decreased by 5% (currently at 27%).
-By June 2022, on the Olweus 3rd-5th survey, the percentage of students reporting exclusion
+By June 2023, on the Olweus 3rd-5th survey, the percentage of boys and girls who report being bullied 2-3 times a month will decrease by 4% (currently 18% which is lower than the national average).
+By June 2023, on the Olweus 3rd-5th survey, the percentage of students reporting verbal bullying of boys will be decreased by 5% (currently at 27%).
+By June 2023, on the Olweus 3rd-5th survey, the percentage of students reporting exclusion with girls will be decreased by 5%(currently 14%).

-Baseline/Actual Outcome Metric/Indicator Expected Outcome with girls will be decreased by 5%(currently 14%).
-By June 2022, on the Olweus 3rd-5th survey, the percentage of students who tell an adult at school by will increase by 5% (currently 34%) Informal Assessment of Baseline SMART Goal: Engagement through Learning Informal data collected by the Rounds, Observation, teacher and SLT at the start of By June 2022, the Site Academic Discourse, Student each school year.
-Leadership Team (SLT) will Work, Communication Rubrics observe students during Learning Walks to collect etc. informal observation data about student engagement using a Rubric of Academic Discourse skills to identify evidence of student learning. with Academic Discourse occurring in 90% of classrooms observed.
+By June 2023, on the Olweus 3rd-5th survey, the percentage of students who tell an adult at school by will increase by 5% (currently 34%)

+Informal Assessment of Engagement through Learning Rounds, Observation, Academic Discourse, Student Work, Communication Rubrics etc.

+Baseline

+Informal data collected by the teacher and SLT at the start of each school year.

+2021-22 Learning Walk Data Academic Discourse and student engagement was observed in 100% of classrooms observed.
+A Learning Walk Checklist was used to identify student behaviors for listening, speaking, communicating reasoning, and engagement.

+SMART Goal:

+By June 2023, the Site

+Leadership Team (SLT) will

+observe students during

+Learning Walks to collect

+informal observation data

+about student engagement

+using a Rubric of Academic

+Discourse skills to identify

+evidence of student learning,

+with Academic Discourse

+occurring in 90% of classrooms

+observed.

 Students are demonstrating the following engagement tied to the school site focus of Academic Discourse.
 These are evidence of student learning: Speaking Skills: Students are speaking to the teacher.
-Students are speaking to their Student discourse is productive and connected to prompts/topic.
+Students are speaking to their peers.
+Student discourse is productive and connected to prompts/topic.
 Students are utilizing differentiated sentence frames to speak.
 Students are using precise academic vocabulary.

-Students are accessing

-Listening Skills:

-resources in the room to help speak (word wall, visuals etc.)
+Students are accessing resources in the room to help speak (word wall, visuals etc.)

+Listening Skills: Students are listening to the teacher (Demonstrated by 4